SreeragKolath/Portfolio/README.md

 Created my portfolio using 'Streamlit' Library of Python which includes general information, profile links and other informations.

-# Requirements
+# Required Packages

-streamlit==1.12.0
+!pip install streamlit
-pip install streamlit-timeline
+!pip install streamlit-timeline

+# Run the app in Terminal

+**streamlit run main.py**